Friday, January 15, 2016

 Clydesdale grazing.

-We had a full day with signing the books at Local #1.
+We had a full day of book signing at Local #1.

-Take the tram up to the top of the Arch to view St Louis both on the east and west sides.
+Take the tram up to the top of the Arch to view St. Louis from bon the east and west sides.

-Walking through the Anheuser Bush Brewery, sampling the beer on tap, petting the Dalmatian dog, and viewing the Clydesdale.
+Walking through the Anheuser-Busch Brewery, sampling the beer on tap, petting the Dalmatian dog, and viewing the Clydesdale.

 This would be one of our many adventures in St Louis.